-Made by Frosts in Sweden.

 -Blade length 10cm.

 -Blade thickness 2.5mm.

 -Ergonomic plastic handle.

-The Frosts Mora Clipper is the most highly respected outdoor knife of all time.
-Not because it is the best, but because it is of comparable quality to £100+ knives, but at only £10-£15 ($15-$23) (at the time of writing).
+The Frosts Mora Clipper is probably the most highly respected outdoor knife of all time.
+Not because it is the best, but because it is of comparable quality to knives of five times its price or more.
 It is easy to sharpen, and will hold an edge for a very long time – especially the carbon steel model, although it has to be said that the stainless steel model still holds an excellent edge.
 This knife will last years.
 It can take all manner of abuse, and take it all in its stride.
 If you're looking for a knife to take on a quick trip to the woods, or even if you're after one to last forever, you can't go wrong here!